ponyisi/ccorp_yaml_include/README.md

 you can have:
 <br>*!include ../common_data/bear_common.yaml* <br>(which means that bear_common.yaml in now located in a separate folder 'common_data')
-- version 0.0.1: a bug related to ExcludingConstructor.construct_sequence() method to miss a parameter called 'deep', fixed.
+- **version 0.0.4**: a bug related to ExcludingConstructor.construct_sequence() method to miss a parameter called 'deep', fixed.